Pranta07/wrish-client/README.md

 ## Features

--   Watch Of Top Brands
--   Men and Women Categories
--   User Dashboard is provided
--   Users can see their orders
+-   Responsive website with a watch gallery of different brands watches.
+-   Dashboard with private functionalities for users and admin.
--   Review Options for users
+-   Payment, Orders and Review options for users.
--   An admin will manage all orders
--   An admin can also make another admin
+-   An admin will manage all orders and products as well as can make another admin.
--   Managing all Products is also done by admin
+-   Firebase Authentication by Email/Password method.
+-   Admin routes are secured using json web token.
+-   Stripe International Payment Gateway system.